Elections in the Democratic Republic of the Congo

 Direct elections in the Democratic Republic of the Congo occur for the Presidency, National Assembly (lower house of the legislature), and provincial assemblies.
 The Senate (the upper house), and provincial governors are elected indirectly by members of the provincial assemblies.

 Electoral law also provides for the direct election of local councils—commune, sector, and chiefdom—as well as indirect elections for city mayors, city councils, commune burgomasters, and sector chiefs.
 None of these were held in the first three election cycles under the current system.
 In the current cycle, as of April 2024, only the election of a limited number of commune councils has occurred.

 These elections are run by the Independent National Electoral Commission, often referred to by its French acronym CENI.
 New elections should be run every five years.

+Electoral framework

+Elections are governed by Electoral Law No. 06/006 of 9 March 2006 as revised by laws in 2011, 2015, 2017, and 2022.
+These laws organize presidential, legislative, provincial, city, commune and local elections.